 In this sense, the D7 Visa is intended for those who have passive income.

-Read also our complete article All About Visas to Portugal to understand each one of them.
+- Read our article All About Visas to Portugal to understand each one of them.

 In addition to the Residence Visa, there are other types of visas to choose, as displayed in the table below: